Clear steps. Safe training. Less confusion.

 See our step-by-step guide to becoming a WA driver.

-GET YOUR LICENSE How the Washington State licensing process works.
+How the Washington State licensing process works.

 A simple, step-by-step path for teens, adults, and anyone transferring a license to Washington.
 Follow the main steps below — and check the exceptions to see what applies to you.